Order now and get 33% off this book & 50% off my upcoming Blender 2.9 book.

 After writing for almost 6 years now in a dark cave and rarely getting a glimpse of sunlight, I could not be happier to release the international version now to an international audience – refreshed, fine-tuned and improved in so many ways.

 It contains 17 chapters full of Blender knowledge and hundreds of tips & tricks that you’ll find nowhere else.
-Illustrated with over 1300 images on more than 900 A4 pages and written for version 2.79b, you’ll find every major tool and almost all minor gadgets explained in depth that Blender offers you – even some features from the yet to be released Blender 2.8 are shown at the end.
+Illustrated with over 1300 images on more than 900 A4 pages and written for version 2.79b, you’ll find every major tool and almost all minor gadgets explained in depth that Blender offers you – even some features from Blender 2.8 are shown at the end.
 More than 250 Blender files complete the package and show you interactively how some of the simple and many of the more advanced features are supposed to work.

 Phil Gosh: Blender people!!
 This is easily the best Blender resource one could dream of, definitely check it out! @plasmasolutions created something awesome, can’t imagine how much hard work and dedication went into this!